scotty-james/Doggy-And-Soul--MS4/README.md

 ### Comments Section
 > - A comments section will be contained within individual blog post pages, allowing the user to add comments and opinions to posted blog posts.
 > - Users will be able post and delete their own comments.
+> - Total number of comments displayed which adjusts as comments are added/removed.
 > - Superusers (Site Owners) will be able to delete all comments without restriction.

 ![comments-section](documents/images/readme_images/comments-section.png)